citp/privacy-policy-historical/t/th/the/thepetitionsite.com.md

 ### Will Care2 disclose any of my personal information?

 Care2 will share your personal information with third parties only in the ways that are described in this privacy policy.
+In certain situations, Care2 may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
 Care2 will only disclose your personal information when we believe in good faith that disclosure is necessary to protect our rights, protect your safety or the safety of others, investigate fraud, or respond to a government request, such as to comply with a subpoena, or similar legal process, or to protect the rights or property of Care2, or as necessary to provide personalized Care2 member services.
 If Care2 is involved in a merger, acquisition, or sale of all or a portion of its assets, you will be notified via email and/or a prominent notice on our Web site of any change in ownership or uses of your personal information, as well as any choices you may have regarding your personal information.
 Care2 may also disclose your personal information, including name and contact information in some limited circumstances such as when you specifically opt to receive a 3rd party newsletter.
 We may also provide information to trusted partners who work on behalf of or with Care2 under confidentiality agreements.
 These companies may use your personal information to communicate with you about offers from Care2 and our marketing partners.
 However, these companies do not have any independent right to share this information or use for any other purposes other than to provide these services to us.
 If you do not want us to share your personal information with these companies, contact us through our [Help Request Form](http://www.care2.com/help/support).
 Under confidentiality agreements, Care2 may also match user information with third-party data.
 Also, Care2 does disclose aggregated user statistics (for example, _X% of our users are female_ ) in order to describe our services to prospective partners, advertisers, and other third parties, and for other lawful purposes.

 ### How do I change or delete my personal information?

+Upon request, Care2 will provide you with information about whether we hold any of your personal information.
 To make changes to your name, password, address, subscriptions and other account information, simply [visit the My Settings page](http://www.care2.com/accounts/index.html).
 Select the appropriate function(s) there to make your desired change(s).
 For other changes, or to request deletion of your information, please contact us using our [Help Request Form](http://www.care2.com/help/support).
 We will respond to your request within a reasonable time.

 ### Will Care2 use my information for direct e-mailings?